naurffxiv/moddingway/README.md

 In addition, you will need to give yourself the `Mod` role in order to properly run all moderation commands.

-We recommend getting a [virtual environment](https://docs.python.org/3/library/venv.html) set up for python before you start development.
+An optional step for development is getting a [virtual environment](https://docs.python.org/3/library/venv.html) set up for python before you start development.
 All required packages to run the application are defined in `requirements.txt`

 ## Make Commands
 We are utilizing a Makefile to simplify common commands you might use when running the application.